semiessessi/gltoy-from-google-code/TextureTool/ReadMe.txt

         File new short name: Texture
         File type long name: TextureTool.Document

-TextureToolView.h, TextureToolView.cpp - the view of the document
+TextureTool_View.h, TextureTool_View.cpp - the view of the document
-    These files contain your CTextureToolView class.
+    These files contain your CTextureTool_View class.
-    CTextureToolView objects are used to view CTextureToolDoc objects.
+    CTextureTool_View objects are used to view CTextureTool_Document objects.

-res\TextureToolDoc.ico
+res\TextureTool_Document.ico
-    This is an icon file, which is used as the icon for MDI child windows for the CTextureToolDoc class.
+    This is an icon file, which is used as the icon for MDI child windows for the CTextureTool_Document class.
 This icon is included by the main resource file TextureTool.rc.